Isauuc/automate-for-growth/02-content-automation-fundamentals/README.md

 **Result:** 6 posts in different formats!

-#### Using Platform Features for Topic Expansion
+#### Using ViralWave Studio Features for Topic Expansion

 **How It Works:**
-1. Go to topic expansion feature
+1. Go to topic expansion feature in [ViralWave Studio](https://viralwavestudio.com)
 2. Enter your pillar: "Home Workouts"
 3. Click "Expand" or "Generate Ideas"
-4. Platform creates multiple angles and formats
+4. [ViralWave Studio](https://viralwavestudio.com) creates multiple angles and formats
 5. Review and select the best ones

 **Example Output:**